Enalean/tuleap-documentation-en/languages/en/user-guide/code-versioning/gitlab.rst

 References
 ----------

-A GitLab commit or merge request can reference several Tuleap artifacts, in different projects.
+A GitLab commit, tag or merge request can reference several Tuleap artifacts, in different projects.
 A Tuleap artifact can reference several commits or merge requests, in different GitLab repositories.

 Reference a Tuleap artifact